haiku/website/content/blog/harshitsharma/2022-09-12_gsoc_2022_final_report_improving_the_calendar_application.md

 # Final Words

 I had a great and very productive time working on this project.
-Thanks to this project, I have learnt many things about Haiku, git, and even C++!
+Thanks to this project, I have learnt many things about Haiku, git, Bash Scripting and even C++!

+First of all about the Haiku API.
+I started as a noob in the Haiku API (everyone does :P).
+My first project was the Filter Utility, in which I used some C++ functions to implement the searching and the Haiku API for UI changes.
+The Be Book helped me a lot in this.
+You can also check it out here: https://www.haiku-os.org/legacy-docs/bebook/index.html
+I also got to know about some C++ Standard Library Functions, which I used to implement the filtering internally.

+Now it came down to testing the filtering, and obviously we needed many events to filter them out!
+But creating events manually through the Calendar app was quite a drag.
+So I wrote a script which can add some events to the specified day.

+For the next project, I needed to create a separate Daemon!
+Let me be honest, it was quite a task for a beginner! `:)
+But yes, we pulled this off.
+Again, the Haiku API along with the legacy docs helped a lot.

+How did I created an appication with no previous knowledge at all?
+Here lessons from DarkWyrm were much useful (You can find them [here](https://www.haiku-os.org/legacy-docs/bebook/index.html))
+They really do contain a step by step explaination of how to create an application from scratch in Haiku.
+Recommended to every beginner contributer out there!

-A special thanks to my mentors [Niels Sascha Reedijk](https://discuss.haiku-os.org/u/nielx) and [Humdinger](https://discuss.haiku-os.org/u/humdinger).
+All these things, would not been completed if constant guidance from my mentors wasn't there.
+So, a special thanks to my mentors [Niels Sascha Reedijk](https://discuss.haiku-os.org/u/nielx) and [Humdinger](https://discuss.haiku-os.org/u/humdinger).
 They mentored me really well and were always ready to help me out.
 Thanks for being patient with me and clarifying my doubts.

 Finally, I would like to thank this amazing community!